Legana/AMP_pub/01_collate_databases.md

 split with mature peptides having a typical length of 25 amino acids (AA) whereas precursors are slightly longer at around 60-75 AA.
-Note that the length distribution of mature peptides matches the APD length distribution very well but all other databases, including DRAMP include longer sequences and therefore are likely to include some fraction of precursors.
+Note that the length distribution of mature peptides matches the APD length distribution very well but all other databases, including dbAMP include longer sequences and therefore are likely to include some fraction of precursors.
 Note that there are a total of 768 mature peptides, 806 precursors with peptide annotation information, and 1647 reviewed AMPs